RIP Mac Miller: The Young Rapper’s Top Songs

 “Weekend”

-After releasing a stream of experimental mixtapes that saw him flirt with several styles and rebuild his underground credentials after being an almost pop star level star.
+After releasing a stream of experimental mixtapes that saw him flirt with several styles and rebuild his underground credentials after being an almost pop-star-level star.
 By the time he emerged in 2015 with GO:OD AM in 2015, Miller was the finished article.
 The rapper had found the sweet spot of releasing hit music while still achieving critical acclaim.
 While he was no longer the teenage star that interacted with the likes of Donald Trump, Miller had cultivated a dedicated following and was one of the most respected rappers within his field.

 “Dang”

 Miller’s final hit single, 2016’s “Dang” perfectly captures the rapper that Miller had become.
-Effortless flowing on a smooth beat, still retaining that effortless charisma he had as a teen but with the polish and skill to back it up.
+Effortless flowing on a smooth beat, still retaining that effortless charisma he had as a teen, and the polish and skill to back it up.
 Miller had truly found his niche and had matured into becoming an influential part of the growth of some of this generation’s most talented artists, such as featured artist Anderson.Paak.
-The Divine Feminine debuted in the second spot on the Billboard Hot 100, Miller was basking in his success as an artist while dating pop superstar Ariana Grande.
+The Divine Feminine debuted in the second spot on the Billboard Hot 100; Miller was basking in his success as an artist while dating pop superstar Ariana Grande.

 “Self Care”

 Miller’s final video, released off of 2018’s Swimming.
-The album came in the aftermath of miller’s breakup with Grande and the event was a major theme throughout Swimming.
+The album came in the aftermath of Miller’s breakup with Grande and the event was a major theme throughout Swimming.
 Dealing with the pain of his loss as well as speaking about his personal growth and mental help, this is Miller at his most open and creative.
 Watching the young artist move through heartbreak to create another powerful body of work at the time looked like it may be one of Miller’s defining moments.
 It’s a great tragedy that this is his final one.